-(A) Across all sustainability outcomes (1) Describe your approach We believe in being an active owner of assets and use the stewardship tools that are relevant to the specific asset to support sustainability outcomes.
+(1) Describe your approach We believe in being an active owner of assets and use the stewardship tools that are relevant to the specific asset to support sustainability outcomes.
 (1) Engagement (2) (Proxy) voting at shareholder meetings (2) Stewardship tools or activities (4) Nominating directors to the board used (5) Leveraging roles on the board or board committees (e.g. nomination committees) (6) Taking roles on investee boards (7) Working directly with portfolio companies and/or real asset management teams